Clouds on the Horizon: Luz and Amity kiss scene

-Nearing the end of the episode, two of the show's main characters, Luz Noceda and Amity Blight would share a kiss after Luz promised Amity a date once the Day of Unity was over.
+Near the end of the episode, two of the show's main characters, Luz Noceda and Amity Blight, share a kiss after Luz promises Amity a date once the Day of Unity is over.
 The scene marked the first same-sex kiss in a Disney Channel show or animated series.
 The scene received praise for showcasing a same-sex kiss, with many praising the show's progressiveness in children's television.
 TheGamer writer Jade King wrote that the scene, along with the show itself was a trailblazer in children's television in terms of acceptance of same-sex love in media, saying "The Owl House has established itself as one of the most progressive animated shows in history, and will be looked back on alongside a handful of other trailblazers as a moment where things began to change.
-Where who you are, what you look like, and who you fall in love with isn’t a point of contention in media, but an aspect of normalcy.
-Luz and Amity’s relationship is a cornerstone of that message, and it reached a new crescendo in this week’s episode."
+Where who you are, what you look like, and who you fall in love with isn't a point of contention in media, but an aspect of normalcy.
+Luz and Amity's relationship is a cornerstone of that message, and it reached a new crescendo in this week's episode."
 Heather Hogan, writer for the LGBTQ+ magazine Autostraddle would praise show creator Dana Terrace, saying "there was no doubt in my mind that creator Dana Terrace was going to fist fight Mickey Mouse to make this happen... unlike other cartoons that have paved the way with their kissing queers this one is geared toward even younger audiences.
 Most of the time, Disney is too afraid to even casually mention a straight character has some gay off-screen parents.
 Terrace has pushed them to be exactly who they need to be right now."